How to Explain Covert Security to Family Members in the UK

 -

-Hidden cameras are legal inside your own property.
+Hidden cameras are generally legal inside your own property.